karineudahl/SemesterProject2/README.md

 - Add/edit/delete products: create form(s) that allow products to be added, edited and deleted.
 The form must allow the user to toggle whether a product is featured.
 - Allow products to be deleted.
 Before a product is deleted you must display a confirmation dialog.
 The product should only be deleted if the user confirms.

-Use vanilla (regular) JavaScript for the project and split your code up using modules (imports/exports).

-You can use small JS libraries to perform tasks such as formatting dates with Moment.js

 # Built with
-- Use JavaScript for the project and split your code up using modules (imports/exports)
+- JavaScript and split code up using modules (imports/exports)
 - SASS

 # Getting started
-1. Clone the repo
+- Clone the repo

 # Running
 - Right click and run open with live server.